NopeGuy/LI4-2324/README.md

     - HTML/CSS

 ## Contributing
-Big thanks to @LuisFilipe6 for the big help.
+Big thanks to @LuisFilipe6 for the big help programming.
 @NopeGuy, @HBernaH